-- 7.1 GNZ maintains (electronically) a central register that facilitates various activities.
+- 7.1 GNZ maintains the Online Membership System, which is a central register that facilitates various activities.
 In particular, to enable GNZ to fulfil its obligations as a Recreation Organisation certificated under CAR Part 149, certain individuals must register (see columns one and two of the table in Appendix 1-B on page 30).
 GNZ affiliated clubs and commercial operators need to be aware that allowing an unregistered pilot to fly as pilot in command in an insured glider that has an incident, has the potential to negate their insurance cover.
-Affiliates accepting new members must register them with GNZ within 14 days from the date of acceptance. - 7.2 Form ADMIN 05 is used by the relevant affiliated organisation to register new members.
+Affiliates accepting new members must register them with GNZ within 14 days from the date of acceptance. - 7.2 The Online Membership System is used by the relevant affiliated organisation to register new members.
 Upon registration, a unique GNZ number is issued to the registrant.
-(Visiting foreign pilots use form ADMIN 06 instead see page 52.) - 7.3 Form ADMIN 05 is also used to notify changes of contact details of existing members, or to notify resignations or deaths.
+(Visiting foreign pilots use form ADMIN 06 instead see page 51.) - 7.3 The Online Membership System also facilitates updating of member contact details, resignations or re-joining of members.